Argentine unions, bosses agree on minimum wage hike

-BUENOS AIRES (Reuters) - Argentina’s government, unions and industry leaders agreed on Tuesday to raise the minimum wage by 25 percent as inflation shows few signs of cooling despite a slowdown in Latin America’s No. 3 economy.
+BUENOS AIRES, Aug 28 (Reuters) - Argentina’s government, unions and industry leaders agreed on Tuesday to raise the minimum wage by 25 percent as inflation shows few signs of cooling despite a slowdown in Latin America’s No. 3 economy.

 The minimum salary will rise in two stages to 2,875 pesos a month (US$621) from the current 2,300 pesos a month, although the full increase will not take effect until February.